 Gold Open Access Publishing

-Some journals are purely open access, but others offer a 'hybrid' model where subscriptions are still required for access to content, but a fee can be paid to make individual articles available open access immediately on publication.
-Publishers do not generally reduce subscription fees despite the inclusion of paid open access content - this is described as journal publishers "double dipping".
+Hybrid open access refers to a publishing model in which subscription-based journals allow authors to make individual articles gold open access immediately on payment of an article publication charge.
+Publishers do not generally reduce subscription fees despite the inclusion of paid open access content - this is described as "double dipping".

 Data that describes other data.
 For items in open access repositories, this usually consists of a full bibliographic reference, abstract, keywords, and similar information.